bfountasccc/autumn/README.md

 # Test 4 - Closed Story
 # Test 5 - Associate with task
 # Test 6 change for closed task
+# Test 7 - change for TK-104675, closed in open sprint